UnifiedPush/android-connector-ui/connector_ui/Module.md

 ## Use the dialog

-To use this dialog, you need to pass [`UnifiedPushFunctions`](org.unifiedpush.android.connector.ui.UnifiedPushFunctions) to the [`SelectDistributorDialogBuilder`][org.unifiedpush.android.connector.ui.SelectDistributorDialogBuilder], then call its [`show`][org.unifiedpush.android.connector.ui.SelectDistributorDialogBuilder.show] method:
+To use this dialog, you need to pass [`UnifiedPushFunctions`](org.unifiedpush.android.connector.ui.UnifiedPushFunctions) to the [`SelectDistributorDialogsBuilder`][org.unifiedpush.android.connector.ui.SelectDistributorDialogsBuilder], then call its [`run`][org.unifiedpush.android.connector.ui.SelectDistributorDialogsBuilder.run] method:
 - If there is no distributor, it will inform the user they need one.
 - If there is a single distributor, it will register to it.
 - If there are many distributors, it will open a dialog to ask the user which one to use.